-Turn the function selector control to a cooking function.
-This is the convection oven setting (Fig. 2.15).
+Turn the oven knob to the desired temperature (Fig. 2.13).

-Turn the oven temperature knob to the temperature you need.
-The oven heating light will glow until the oven has reached the temperature you selected.
-It will then cycle on and off during cooking as the oven maintains the selected temperature (Fig. 2.16).
+The oven indicator light will glow until the oven has reached the temperature you selected (Fig. 2.14).
+It will then cycle on and off during cooking as the oven maintains the selected temperature.